 HEDP in sludge from an on-site wastewater treatment plant may be applied to land as a soil amendment in agricultural settings and is not expected to have any adverse environmental impact based on the terrestrial toxicity endpoints available for plants, earthworms, and birds.
-The NOEC for soil dwelling organisms was > 1000 mg/kg soil dry weight for red worms and > 980 mg/kg for oats.
-The 14-day median lethal dose (LD50) for birds was greater than 284 mg/kg body weight.15 Again, the 'worst-case' (e.g., the highest PAA use level) 0.2 ppm sludge HEDP EEC is several orders of magnitude lower than these ecotoxicities.
+The NOEC for soil dwelling organisms is >1000 mg/kg soil dry weight for earthworms and 1000 mg/kg for oats.
+The 14-day median lethal dose (LD50) for birds is >284 mg/kg body weight.
+The 'worst-case' (e.g., the highest PLA use level) 4.4 ppm sludge HEDP EEC is significantly lower than these ecotoxicities.

-Therefore, none of these potential releases present any toxicological concern at the low levels at which they could occur.
+Therefore, none of these potential releases presents any toxicological concern at the low levels at which they could occur.